Access Control

 Real-World Examples of Insufficient Access Controls:

-Sometimes the best way to understand the importance of access control is by looking at what happens when it’s missing.
+Perhaps the best way to understand how important access controls are is by looking at what happens when they’re missing.
 Here are a few well-known cases:

 1. Target Data Breach (2013)